 Wigan town centre has a vast assortment of restaurants and bars along with an array of shops.

-The Grand Arcade shopping centre, located in the heart of the town centre and home to Warriors World – the Warriors’ official retail outlet - is among the finest in the North West following considerable redevelopment and renovation.
+The Grand Arcade shopping centre, located in the heart of the town and home to Warriors World – the club’s official retail outlet - is among the finest in the north west following considerable redevelopment and renovation.

-Popular restaurants and bars in the town centre include Franco’s, Gallimore’s, the Fat Olive (Swinley), Casino De Cuba and Revolution Bar - where Wigan Warriors season ticket holders are entitled to 25% off food orders on matchdays.
+Popular restaurants and bars in the town centre include Franco’s, Gallimore’s, Red Door Bistro, the Fat Olive (Swinley), Casino De Cuba and Revolution Bar - where Wigan Warriors season ticket holders are entitled to 25% off food orders on match days.